haitaoneu/PN2OWLDemo/README.md

 #Document and file introduction
 ###1.
 The file PN2OWL.
-The file PN2OWL is a java project, which includes all source codes of the tool.
+The file PN2OWL is a java project which includes all source codes of the tool.
 ###2. main-interface.png.
 The figure shows the main interface of PN2OWL when it is running.
 ###3. owlapi-distribution-3.4.3-bin.jar.
-This is a OWL API package, which helps to construct OWL ontologies from Petri nets.
+This is a OWL API package which helps to construct OWL ontologies from Petri nets.
 ###4. pnml-dataset.txt.
 This is a PNML document dataset.
 ###5.
 Petri net-dataset.png.